 Why choose LEWIS & DICKSTEIN, P.L.L.C. to represent you?

-The lawyers with LEWIS & DICKSTEIN, P.L.L.C. decades of experience defending clients and winning marijuana and other drug-related felony charges.
-When other lawyers are just intent to plead their clients, we approach every case with the ultimate goal of achieving a dismissal of all charges if possible.
-There are many ways these charges can be kept off a client’s record and we will leave NO stone unturned when exploring them.
-Whether there is an illegal search, unconstitutional seizure, invalid drug analysis, break in the chain of custody, police misconduct or any other irregularity, we will fearlessly pursue the best possible outcome in your case.
+The Possession with Intent to Deliver Marijuana lawyers with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience defending clients and winning marijuana and other drug-related felony charges.
+When other lawyers intend to convince their clients to plead guilty, we approach every case with the ultimate goal of achieving a dismissal of all charges, if possible.
+There are many ways a good lawyer can keep these charges off a client’s record, and we will leave NO stone unturned when exploring them.
+Whether there is an illegal search, unconstitutional seizure, invalid drug analysis, break in the chain of custody, police misconduct, or any other irregularity, we will fearlessly pursue the best possible outcome in your case.

-If a dismissal is not possible and a plea bargain is the best course of action, we are prepared to achieve extraordinary results!
+If a dismissal of Possession with Intent to Deliver Marijuana charges is not possible, and a plea bargain is the best course of action, we are prepared to achieve extraordinary results!
 Prosecutors and judges do not give the best deals to “regulars” around the courthouse.
-The best deals and sentence bargains are given to lawyers who are known fighters and present as a credible threat to the government’s case.
-We maintain excellent working relationships with judges and prosecutors throughout Southeastern Michigan but we are respected for being zealous advocates for our clients.
-We know how to find the best ways to negotiate a plea bargain and we employ the most persuasive arguments to achieve a lenient sentence.
-In many cases, we are able to negotiate or argue successfully for our client’s case to be taken under advisement and ultimately dismissed.
+Prosecutors and judges give the best deals and sentence bargains to lawyers who are known fighters and present a credible threat to the government’s case.
+We maintain excellent working relationships with judges and prosecutors throughout Southeastern Michigan, who respect us for being zealous advocates for our clients.
+We know how to find the best ways to negotiate a plea bargain, and we employ the most persuasive arguments to achieve a lenient sentence.
+In many cases, we can negotiate or argue successfully for our client’s case to be taken under advisement and ultimately dismissed.

 Call Today for a Free Consultation with a Drug Crimes Defense Attorney

-If you or a loved one is charged or accused of committing a marijuana crime in Michigan, please do not hesitate to call LEWIS & DICKSTEIN, P.L.L.C.
+If you or a loved one is charged or accused of a marijuana crime in Michigan, please do not hesitate to call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation.
 We will take the time to talk with you, answer all of your questions, and address each of your concerns.
 We will work together to come up with a winning strategy.